Saaswati/Duolingo-clone/README.md

 ## Seeded data

-Four courses — Spanish, French, German and Hindi — each with three units and seven skills.
-The learner starts on Spanish already partway in: first skill complete with a crown, second half done, XP spread over the previous few days, so the path, the profile chart and the streak are populated the moment the app opens.
+One Japanese course with three units and seven skills.
+The learner starts partway in — first skill complete with a crown, second half done, XP spread over the previous few days — so the path, the profile chart and the streak are all populated the moment the app opens.
 Five rivals sit on the leaderboard above and below.

-The brief only asks for one seeded language.
-The reason there are four is that `seed.py` generates a course from a `LanguageSpec` — a block of vocabulary, sentences and fill-in-the-blank templates — and the unit and skill structure is defined once for all of them.
-Adding a fifth language is roughly thirty lines of words with no new code, which is the property worth demonstrating rather than the languages themselves.

 Reseed at any time with `python -m app.seed` (drops and rebuilds).

-### Switching languages

-The flag in the top bar opens the course picker, exactly where Duolingo puts it.
-Switching resets nothing: progress is stored per skill and skills belong to a course, so `user_stats.active_course_id` is the only thing that changes and each path is found exactly as it was left.
-XP and streak stay global across courses — a simplification the real app makes differently, noted in ASSUMPTIONS.md.

 ### Editing your profile